-- 8.1 The person with responsibility for the overview and yearly evaluation of this policy is The Deputy Head (Academic) in consultation with the Headmaster.
+- 8.1 The person with responsibility for the overview of this policy is the Headmaster.
 However, all staff are responsible for ensuring this policy is implemented and acted on. - 8.2 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: - Fulfils the aims of the school; - Embeds aspiration, attributes and the expectation to achieve high standards and high rates of progress; and - Provides engagement and excitement for learning.